Asthma Complexities (cont.)

 "All that wheezes is not asthma."
 Other medical conditions can mimic asthma and make the correct diagnosis of asthma more difficult.

 Cardiac asthma usually occurs in elderly people who have wheezing and shortness of breath that are due to heart failure.
 When the heart is too weak to pump blood effectively, fluid will accumulate in the lungs.
 Fluid in the lungs causes shortness of breath and wheezing.
 A chest X-ray can be helpful in diagnosing heart failure by demonstrating an enlarged heart (usually a sign of heart failure) along with fluid in the tissues of the lung.
+Lung function testing can sometimes help to distinguish between these problems.
+In heart failure, spirometry can be reduced uniformly, so called restriction.
+In asthma, generally, airflow is obstructed and the volume of air exhaled in the first second of the test is reduced when compared with the total forced exhaled volume.
 Treatment of heart failure involves using diuretics (water pills) to rid the lungs of excess fluid and medications to help the heart muscle pump more effectively.
 When the heart failure has been adequately controlled, the wheezing will cease.
 Some people may suffer from asthma and heart failure simultaneously.
 These patients require treatment for both conditions.

 Other bronchial conditions

 Acute bronchitis.
 Acute bronchitis is an infection, usually viral or bacterial, of the bronchi, the larger airways or breathing tubes.
 The symptoms of acute bronchitis include fever, cough, yellow or green sputum, and, sometimes, wheezing.
 This combination of coughing and wheezing is sometimes referred to as "asthmatic bronchitis" or post-viral bronchial hyperreactivity of the airways.
-Acute bronchitis is generally treated with antibiotics and/or antiinflammatory medications such as corticosteroids.
+Acute bronchitis is generally treated with antibiotics and/or anti-inflammatory medications such as corticosteroids.
 The coughing and wheezing usually subside within a few weeks.
 Some patients with asthma can produce green mucus that may not reflect an ongoing infection but the consequence of airway inflammation or allergic response.
+Generally, in an infectious processes, inflammatory white cells known as neutrophils are activated to fight off this invader.
+Whereas, the particular inflammatory white cells of asthma tend to be eosinophils, which work mainly on the allergic pathways.
+Both of these inflammatory cell types can cause the mucus to be yellow to green in color.

 Chronic bronchitis.
 Chronic bronchitis is usually defined as a daily cough with production of sputum for three months for two years in a row.
 The most common cause of chronic bronchitis is cigarette smoking.
 With chronic bronchitis, there is longstanding inflammation and swelling of the inner lining of the airways, which cause narrowing of the airways.
 The inflammation also stimulates production of mucous within the airways that becomes the sputum produced by coughing.
 Infections of the airways with viruses or bacteria are common among individuals with chronic bronchitis.
 Infections further aggravate the inflammation and narrowing of the airways, worsening the symptoms of shortness of breath, coughing, and wheezing.
 Treatments include antibiotics, quitting cigarette smoking, bronchodilators to expand the airways, and corticosteroids to reduce the inflammation.

-The combination of chronic bronchitis and emphysema is called chronic obstructive pulmonary disease (COPD).
+Chronic obstructive pulmonary disease (COPD) is a category of lung diseases that include chronic bronchitis, emphysema, bronchiectasis, and chronic asthma (asthma in which lung function does not return to normal after an attack).
+These diseases usually occur in varying combinations, hence the need for an overall category.
 The major symptom of emphysema is shortness of breath.
 Patients with emphysema also may wheeze if they also suffer from chronic bronchitis and/or asthma.
 Treatment of these latter patients begins with smoking cessation and the use of inhalers to deliver bronchodilators and corticosteroids to the lungs.
 Antibiotics, oxygen, and surgery in the advanced stages of these diseases also can be helpful.

 Bronchiectasis.
 Bronchiectasis is a chronic condition in which the bronchial tubes (larger airways) are damaged by repeated bronchial infections.
 The major symptom of bronchiectasis is a persistent cough with thick and usually green mucus.
 Bronchiectasis is treated with bronchodilators, antibiotics, and corticosteroids when flare-ups occur.